localtracker/pyrobe/README.md

   3. Tons more probe requests!

 By studying these probe requests and querying them against **wigle.net** for known SSID locations, you can find out where your target has been and other useful information.

+_I am not liable as to how this script would be used._